You may be tempted to rush into advertising your website online.

 Focused Navigation – The more direction you offer your visitors, the better – especially when working with conversion goals in mind.
 (IE: Sign up for a newsletter or complete a sales transaction.)
 If your page has ten other navigation options available, the chances are high your visitor will meander around your site for a while and leave.

 While this approach might be great for brand awareness or generic traffic generation, it isn’t a perfect fit for meeting conversion goals.

-Responsive Design – In 2011 the amount of mobile internet traffic was relatively insignificant.
+Responsive Design – In 2011, mobile internet traffic was relatively insignificant.
 Fast forward to the present day.
 The use of mobile devices to access the internet now surpasses desktop traffic.
 As you can imagine, this change in user habits has changed the playing field for all website owners and operators.
-If your site doesn’t look great on mobile, you lose out on this valuable traffic.
+You lose this valuable traffic if your site doesn’t look great on mobile.

 Calls To Action – If you’ve ever visited a favorite tourist spot, such as Orlando, Florida, you probably noticed there are signs posted everywhere.
 These signs help “out-of-towners” find what they’re looking for – whether it’s an attraction or an all-you-can-eat breakfast buffet.
 The same rules apply when building an effective landing page.
 “Calls To Action” are the equivalent of roadside signs.
 By telling people where to click or what to do, you increase the chances they take the desired action.

 User Experience Is Everything!